neutrofoton/blog/_posts/2021-03-20-domain-driven-design-short-summary.markdown

 I believe there are tons of articles and books out there that discuss about Domain Driven Design (DDD for short).
 This post essentially is taken from my note archieved when I explored about DDD from several resources.
 I rewrite it in here as a refresh for myself mainly.

-Domain Driven Design (DDD) is the concept that the structure and language of software code (class names, class methods, class variables) should match the business domain[1].
+Domain Driven Design (DDD) is the concept that the structure and language of software code (class names, class methods, class variables) should match the [business domain [1]](https://en.wikipedia.org/wiki/Domain-driven_design).
 We don't need to kill a mosquito with a cannon.
 We need to choose the fittest method in solving a problem.
 As well as DDD, it is not always be a fit method in solving application design.
 A software application has several attributes.
-Some of them deal with[3]:
+Some of them deal with:

 - Amount of Data
 - Performance
 - Business Logic complexity
 - Tehnical Complexity.

 From the fourth software attributes, DDD is the most suitable with an application that has a *complex business logic*.
 DDD is designed to tackle the complexity of business rules.
-The main goals of DDD are[1]:
+The main goals of DDD are[[1]](https://en.wikipedia.org/wiki/Domain-driven_design):

 - Placing the project's primary focus on the core domain and domain logic;
 - Basing complex designs on a model of the domain;